-Since the date of incorporation, the Company has issued an aggregate of 2,103,166 Ordinary shares valued at A\$6,309,539 to employees as well as key stakeholders as part of the acquisition of certain assets from PodTech Innovation Inc. (and certain related parties of PodTech Innovation Inc.) and granted an aggregate of 251,245 Non-Executive Director ("NED") and Employee options in July 2021 and an aggregate of 67,489 NED and Employee options in October 2021 to purchase Ordinary shares at an exercise price of A\$11.95 per Ordinary share and \$36.45 per Ordinary share, respectively, to employees (excluding the 2021 Executive Director Liquidity and Price Target Options, 2021 Non-Executive Director Options and the 2021 Executive Director Long-term Target Options described in the section titled "Management-Remuneration").
+Since the date of incorporation, the Company has issued an aggregate of 11,196,659 Ordinary shares valued at A\$7,909,541 to employees and key stakeholders as part of the acquisition of certain assets from PodTech Innovation Inc. and granted an aggregate of 447,699 options to purchase Ordinary shares at an exercise price of A\$2.39 per Ordinary share to employees (excluding the 2021 Executive Director Liquidity and Price Target Options, 2021 Non-Executive Director Options and the 2021 Executive Director Long-term Target Options described in the section titled "Management-Remuneration").
 The aforementioned Ordinary shares and options issued are subject to vesting conditions.